MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/governance-disciplines.md

 ![Azure Arc-enabled Kubernetes and Azure AD integration](./media/arc-enabled-k8s-aad-integration.png)

-Integrating with Azure AD also enables the use of Azure AD advance security capabilities, with this is integration it is recommended to:
+Integrating with Azure AD also enables the use of Azure AD advance security capabilities:

 - Use [Conditional Access with Azure AD](/azure/azure-arc/kubernetes/azure-rbac#use-conditional-access-with-azure-ad).
 Additional information on Conditional Access can be found [here](/azure/active-directory/conditional-access/overview).
-- Having standing access by some users to sensitive information or critical network configuration settings in Kubernetes is a potential pathway to compromised accounts or internal threat activities.
+- Implement [Just-In-Time (JIT)](/azure/azure-arc/kubernetes/azure-rbac#configure-just-in-time-cluster-access-with-azure-ad) access rules for tasks that need elevated permissions.
+Having standing access by some users to sensitive information or critical network configuration settings in Kubernetes is a potential pathway to compromised accounts or internal threat activities.
 Privileged access management helps protect your organization from breaches and helps to meet compliance best practices by limiting standing access to sensitive data or access to critical configuration settings.
-Instead of administrators having constant access, Azure Arc-enabled Kubernetes allows you to implement [Just-In-Time (JIT)](/azure/azure-arc/kubernetes/azure-rbac#configure-just-in-time-cluster-access-with-azure-ad) access rules for tasks that need elevated permissions.

 ### Secret and certificate management

+Do not store secrets or certificates in application code or file systems.
+Secrets should be stored in key stores and provided to containers at runtime as they are needed.

 Consider using the Azure Key Vault extension to manage secrets and certificates on your Azure Arc-enabled Kubernetes clusters.
 The Key Vault extension allows you to manage the certificate lifecycle on your Kubernetes deployments.
 [PLACEHOLDER](Jumpstart scenario)